When I did a survey recently I asked the women in my community what they struggle with most and what stops them from running their own business.

 #4 Create lists, tasks and goals

-If something I need to do is not on list, it doesn’t get done.
+If something I need to do is not on the list, it doesn’t get done.
 Therefore I make sure to make clear task lists of everything I need to do.

 I break down small goals into little ones and then go through the big task one small step at the time.